Website Redesign 101: The Getting Started Checklist

 Steps:

-• Conduct a thorough audit of existing website content to determine what should be kept, revised or removed.
+- Conduct a thorough audit of existing website content to determine what should be kept, revised or removed.
 Review all existing content pages, blog posts, images and multimedia assets to assess relevance, accuracy and quality.

 9. Develop a Content Strategy

-Your content strategy for the new site should build upon your existing efforts to ultimately create a plan for the new site.
-Your plan should outline how your content will engage intended audiences across all key content areas and support your organic search and paid digital marketing efforts.
-It should also establish a recommended tone and direction for content on the new site.
+Your content strategy for the new site should outline how your content will engage intended audiences and support your organic search and paid digital marketing efforts.
+It should also set a tone and direction for content on the new site.
+If you’re also planning on including a content hub or blog on your new site, you’ll also want to include a plan for it in your content strategy.

 Steps:

-• Develop a content strategy that aligns with your goals, target audience and messaging.
+- Develop a content strategy that aligns with your goals, target audience and messaging.
 Define content themes, topics and formats that resonate with your audience and support your strategic objectives.

-10. Determine Your Budget and Resources
+10. Determine Your Budget & Resources

 Steps: